VizraPrime/VRChat-Hologram-Player-Map/README.md

 -Customize the layout by scaling up _"Holomap-Interior-Rooms"_ to **1**, delete/match up squares/cubes to match the layout of your world, then scale the prefab root down to whatever size you need.
 Rotations should be automatic.

+-You can Edit the font or Size of the text as you wish.

 # Variables
 -UpdateRate: Change how fast the locations are updated in Frames.
 Higher numbers are slower.